xhebox/bstruct/README.md

 basic-type(uint,int,float,complex) only flag.

-read `align` bytes, but just use the first `n` bytes. by default align is equal to the size of the type. align has a maximum exactly same as the internal buffer, which is currently 128 bytes.
+read `align` bytes, but just use the first `n` bytes. by default align is equal to the size of the type. align has a maximum, you can get it by `MaxAlign`.

 ```go
 Int16 int16 `align:"16"`